GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare text data.md

 Preparing and formating your data makes it consistent and machine readable for analysis.
 This process differs depending on the types and formats of files you are analysing.
 {% include figure.html img="Textformats1.jpg" alt="Text as data formats, Speech to text, Handwritten text, Printed text, Digital text" caption="Different text as data formats that need processing" width="100%" %}
-## Preparation steps - cleaning and formatting text data
+## Preparation steps

-There can be a number of steps to clean then format text data depending on the type.
-Interview data be in audio or video format.
-Correspondence may be handwritten on paper or in a digital format.
+There can be a number of steps to prepare, clean, then format text data depending on its type.
+Interview data may be in audio or video format and require transcription.
+Correspondence may be handwritten on paper or in a digital format as a scanned image.
 Let's explore the different formats and preparation steps below.

-### Text as data - what does it include
+### Types of text data

 | *Speech to text* | *Handwritten text* | *Printed text* | *Digital text* |
 | survey audio recordings | personal letters | books, journals, news articles, legislation, government reports | online databases & digital collections of published or primary sources...